The best PS5 headset in 2024

 Performance: That's not all, though, the audio quality remains excellent.
 From crunchy combat in Dawn of War III to the spooky atmosphere of Stalker, games old and new were given a new lease of life with these 50mm drivers at the helm.
 There's a richness to every minute detail in these cups, and the directional sound to make good on Razer's esports-first philosophy behind the BlackShark line.

-Verdict: The Razer BlackShark V2 Pro takes an already winning headset and fine tunes it for PS5 glory.
+Verdict: The Razer BlackShark V2 Pro takes an already winning headset and fine-tunes it for PS5 glory.
 You're getting an excellent microphone and fantastic positional audio for competitive play making it the best set for online endeavors.

-Read more: Razer BlackShark V2 Pro review
+Read our full Razer BlackShark V2 Pro review for more.

 Swipe to scroll horizontally